dadahcr2/reference/_posts/Chests/2026-08-08-Understanding-style-rewards.md

 Points |  | 6-20 | 15 |  | Total: | 1670

-Probabilities of receiving Style Points and Shards from he various chests are given by the game:
+Probabilities of receiving Style Points and Shards from the various chests are disclosed:

 Chest Type | Points | Shards: | Rare | Epic | Legendary | Mythic
 :—: | :—: | :—: | :—: | :—: | :—: | :—: